basma10ashraf/Quiz-System/README.md

 	JE QSN2
  	JNE QSNW2
 ```
-* We shall now address the query.
-We'll pick 1 level and 1 input, and we'll compare it to the right response.
+* We move the address of first question into DX.
+We'll take 1 input, and we'll compare it to the right answer.
 The QSN2 level will be reached if it is equal; else, the QSNW2 level will be reached.
 ```ruby
  QSN2:
 	CALL NL